 What you can do legally:

-- If real-money play has become a financial problem, the helplines listed on our responsible play page are nationwide.
-Operator-side self-exclusion tools work even from banned states.
+- If real-money play has become a financial problem, the helplines on our responsible play page are nationwide, and operator-side self-exclusion tools work from anywhere.

 Recent developments

-- 1974 — Telangana Gaming Act enacted (inherited from undivided AP framework).
-Original drafting included skill-game carve-out.
+- 1974 — Telangana Gaming Act enacted (inherited from undivided AP).
+Original drafting included a skill-game carve-out.

 - 2017 (June) — Telangana Gaming (Amendment) Act passed.
-Skill-game carve-out deleted; online play explicitly included.
+Skill-game carve-out removed; online play explicitly included.

-- 2017 (later in year) — Hyderabad HC upholds the amendment against initial challenge.
+- 2017 (later) — Hyderabad HC upholds the amendment against an initial challenge.

-- 2022 — Tamil Nadu follows with the more carefully drafted 2022 Act, citing Telangana and AP as model precedents.
+- 2022 — Tamil Nadu follows with its more carefully drafted 2022 Act, citing Telangana and AP as model precedents.

 FAQ